Providing Family Practice, Urgent Care & Sports Medicine

 We offer a wide variety of family health services for everyone from newborns through the elderly.

-Our Medical Team includes four highly qualified providers including, Thomas Carmen.
-M.D., Susan Federoff, M.D., Domenic Mantella, M.D., and Trish Arvay PA-C.
+Our Medical Team includes seven (7) highly qualified providers including, Thomas F. Carmen.
+M.D., Susan Federoff, M.D., Domenic Mantella, M.D., Trish Arvay PA-C, Jim Compliment, RN, NP, Beth Schwartz RN, NP, and Melissa Lam, PA.

 With Walk-In Medical, Instant Care and convenient evening and weekend hours, our office is staffed and ready to be your family’s go-to provider.